Using a ‘mini’ membership site as a lead magnet

 If you want to get super advanced, you can also set up retargeting ads in Facebook which add people to custom audiences that display ads to remind them to log back into the membership site to view the new content.

 I won’t go into the details of how to set up a membership site in Clickfunnels as I don’t have the space.
-Plus you can get a free template that has this whole process already set up for you!
-You can get this by visiting the URL in my bio below.
+But if you need some help, feel free to reach out to me on LinkedIn and I can provide a free template that has this all set up for you.

 Here are the 4 steps you’ll need to take:

 Create a membership site with both a Member Access page and a Membership Area page.

 Just remember, your Membership Access page is to be used for styling your login and the Membership Area page is where you’re actually going to be adding all of your content for your membership site.

 Add a new Opt In page.